Do You Know What Plaque Psoriasis Is?

 Graphical Analysis:

-The table below provides a visual representation of the distribution of plaque psoriasis on the body, as well as the percentage of people affected by the condition in different regions:
+The following table provides a visual representation of the distribution of plaque psoriasis on the body, as well as the percentage of people affected by the condition in different regions:

 Body AreaPercentage Affected (%)